 Some of the pros associated with Medicare Advantage are its simplicity and possible additional benefits (although many of those benefits come at an additional cost).
 Only dealing with one company is a relief for some.
 And the added benefits, such as prescription drug coverage or dental which are not offered by Original Medicare, are a nice touch – even if you do have to pay a little extra for them.
 However, if you are particularly attached to your current doctor, then do a little digging into your Medicare Advantage plan’s network before you buy a policy.
 Some of their PPO and HMO networks are notoriously limited, and you may have to switch physicians.

 Are you familiar with Health Maintenance and Preferred Provider (HMO and PPO) Organizations?
-The charts below display some of the more affordable networks in your area:

 In the table below, we’ve highlighted some important differences between these two popular forms of supplemental insurance.
 Plan cancellations, monthly premiums, and budgeting ability are all very important, yet very different aspects of each plan: